Beach House (Brooklyn Nine-Nine): Plot

+In the cold open, Jake speculates that Holt is not wearing pants in his office after accidentally spilling soup on them.
+He makes multiple attempts to prove it, but after Holt confirms his suspicions, Jake also accidentally spills soup on his pants, leading to both of them sitting behind Holt's desk pantless.

 Boyle (Joe Lo Truglio) announces that as part of his divorce, he will get a beach house for a limited time and sets a detectives-only fun weekend, which everyone accepts.
 While talking to Holt (Andre Braugher), Jake (Andy Samberg) finds that he wasn't invited to social events during his days as a detective due to his race and sexuality.
 Feeling bad for him, he decides to invite Holt to the house, much to everyone's chagrin.

 However, Holt's old fashioned manners end up causing the weekend to be boring, such as refusing to gossip during dinner, walking on the beach for more than an hour during winter, turning off the bubbles in a hot tub, and listening to recorder music played by Joram Leifgrum.
 Jake suggests having two parties at the same time; one in the lower area of the house and another one with Holt.
 Jake asks members of the gang to take turns switching places between the two parties.
 However, Holt finds out and storms off, saddened.
 Jake talks to him and after some time, Holt returns to the party to play a game.
 In the game, players must decide if Holt said certain things or if they were made up.

 During the weekend, Gina (Chelsea Peretti) tries to find out which personality Amy (Melissa Fumero) becomes after having a 6th drink.
 After having many drinks, Amy shows up in a sad state, which is unrelated to her energized aptitude.
 Meanwhile, Boyle helps Rosa figure (Stephanie Beatriz) out a texting situation between her and her boyfriend, Marcus (Nick Cannon).